mcclure/UnityPlugin/README.md

-This is a simple sample project for a Unity project which incorporates C code.
-This repo uses "Mercurial", which is a git alternative, but you can download a zip from BitBucket by clicking the "downloads" button.
+This is a proof-of-concept project for a Unity project which incorporates [LOVR](https://lovr.org/).
+It originally incorporated files from a propreitary game project, which have been removed, which may mean this does not work out of the box.
+It is posted here for Public Interest.

 To use this you must install [CMake](https://cmake.org/) to compile the C parts.

-This repo was created by Andi McClure <<andi.m.mcclure@gmail.com>>.
-You can take the contents as being under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) or being in the Public Domain.
+This repo was created by Andi McClure <<andi.m.mcclure@gmail.com>> sometime in 2018 incorporating parts of LOVR 0.9.1.
+The license and provenance information from LOVR were not retained.
+You can take this repo as being under the [MIT license](https://opensource.org/licenses/MIT) as long as you also follow the license requirements of LOVR.

 For more information about how Unity native plugins work, see the official documentation [here](https://docs.unity3d.com/Manual/Plugins.html).